 Charles A. King Trust Postdoctoral Research Fellowship Program

 Private foundations, individuals and other contributors have joined the Charles A. King Trust in supporting the Postdoctoral Research Fellowship Program.
-Proposals focused on blindness or cancer are encouraged due to the generous funds contributed by the Sara Elizabeth O’Brien Trust and the Simeon J. Fortin Charitable Foundation to specifically fund Fellowship research in these areas.
+Proposals focused on cancer or blindness (not visual impairment) are encouraged due to the generous funds contributed by the Sara Elizabeth O’Brien Trust, Bank of America, N.A., Trustee and the Simeon J. Fortin Charitable Foundation, Bank of America, N.A., Trustee to specifically fund Fellowship research in these areas.

 The Charles A. King Trust Postdoctoral Research Fellowship Program is designed to support postdoctoral scientists in non-profit academic, medical or research institutions in Massachusetts.
 Each applicant must be working under the supervision of an established scientist who is the designated Mentor.
 Two-year grants ranging from $43,700 to $53,175 per year, inclusive of a $2,000 expense allowance, will be awarded.Basic Science: By September 1st of each funding cycle, applicants holding the Ph.D., M.D., D.M.D., M.D./Ph.D. or equivalent degrees must have completed at least three years of full-time postdoctoral research experience and no more than five years of postdoctoral experience.